mappum/webcoin/README.md

 ### Modules

+Webcoin is made up of many small modules, most of which can each be used independently.

 | module | version | tests | description |
 |---|---|---|---|
 | **[webcoin][webcoin]** | [![][webcoin-ni]][webcoin-nu] | [![][webcoin-ti]][webcoin-tu] | **SPV Bitcoin client for Node and the browser (this module)**